LiorKirsch/MEG-face/README.md

 	       for each group it scales all the group samples using only data from the samples of the group

+###### Other:

 	mainClassification -
 	     Loads the samples and does classifcation using five folds

 	mainChannelClassification -
 	     Split the data into the different channels than for each channel it tries to perform classifcation indepentently.

 	divideToPreAndPostStimulus -
 	     divides the timeseries into pre and post stimulus

 	dataMatrix = normalizeTrailPriorToStimulus(preStimulsData,postStimulsData) -
 	     normalize each trail using the prestimulus mean and std (zero mean, unit std)